CiscoAandI/cisco.radkit/docs/rst/collections/cisco/radkit/http_module.rst

       Raw request body content as string

-      Mutually exclusive with 'json' parameter
+      Mutually exclusive with 'json' and 'data' parameters

       .. raw:: html